 Pros of Soft-Sided Dog Crates and Kennels

 The look.
-Soft crates are much more beautiful compared to wire analogs.
+Soft sided dog crate is much more beautiful compared to wire analogs.

 Easier to carry.
 You can carry the fabric portable crate with you easily.
 All the models we review in this article collapse in seconds.
 You can set them up fast as well.
 This makes them the best option for traveling, camping, or just taking your pet to the vet.

 Quiet.
-The crucial feature of the crate, I’d like to say!
+The crucial feature of the soft dog kennel, I’d like to say!
 Just imagine how loud the metal cage is when the dog is inside.
-A soft crate will let you sleep even having it beside your bed.
+A collapsible dog crate will let you sleep even having it beside your bed.

 Collapsible.
 The soft-sided pet carrier can be folded flat in seconds to save space when not being used.
 Due to this feature, they differ from the hard carriers, especially for large dogs, which can be really huge and take plenty of space while in use or at storage.

-What Are the Cons of Soft Crates for Dogs?
+What Are the Cons of Soft Kennels and Crates for Dogs?

 Not for chewers and destroyers.
 Soft crates are not for aggressive dogs and those who are not crate trained.
 These crates won’t withstand claws and teeth.